ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

     * Storage rental option

         * $1000 per 10TB of usable and backed up storage space per year.
 Smaller units than 10TB are also available (_e.g._ 100GB units).
 For details see [here](https://hpcc.ucr.edu/about/overview/rates/).
 In comparison, the maintenance cost for the same amount of owned storage is $260 per year (see below).
+        * Since the HPCC backs up all user data to a secondary server room and uses snapshotting as an additional data security measure, 10TB of usable backed up space is the equivalent of almost 30TB of raw disk space.
+Thus, the cost for rented storage is $33.33 for 1TB/yr raw disk space.
         * The rented storage pool can be shared among all user accounts of a registered lab.

 ## Ownership models